 (I originally visited Paris in 2013 and put up a post about Oscar Wilde’s tomb.
 Recently I found some more literary-related photos from my trip and thought I’d add them in with a bit more content – enjoy!)

 Pere Lachaise Cemetery was built in 1804 and is the largest cemetery in Paris.
 It’s now the final resting place of a number of the great and good such as Moliere and Jean De Fontaine.

 One of the most visited graves has to be that of Oscar Wilde.
 He was buried, or rather re-buried, here in 1909.
 He’d originally been buried in Cimetière de Bagneux in 1900 but was disinterred and reburied nine years later.
 His tomb was designed by Sir Robert Epstein and is a fitting tribute to the daring and flamboyant writer.

-Someone started the ‘kissing’ tributes in the 1990s.
-Soon they were joined by hearts and messages in lipstick, but repeated cleaning was wearing the stone away, so the tomb is no protected by plastic.
+The “kissing” tributes appear to have started in the 1990s and were soon joined by hearts and messages in lipstick.
+However repeated cleaning was wearing the stone away, so the tomb is no protected by plastic.

-They cleaned the tomb not long after I took this and it’s now protected with a glass shield.
-Which has been duly covered with more lipstick marks and tributes but without the damage to the stonework.
+This, I understand, has also been duly covered with lipstick but without the damage to the stonework.

 As a bonus here’s Jim Morrison’s grave.

 Victor Hugo and Alexander Duma’s Tomb, the Pantheon